zwischenloesung/ardu-report/README.md

     {"id":"water_distance","unit":"m","value":"0.92"}
   ]

-### OUTPUT: Target JSON from the raspberry pi for the use in web app
+### OUTPUT: Target JSON from the raspberry pi for the use in e.g. a web app

   [
     {"id":"light_value","value":"777", "time"="2017-09-20T21:29:42"},